-This is for you if you want to skip the physics proof: -- Stand on your right leg -- left foot is in contact with the floor (but you are not standing on it)
+This is for you if you want to skip the physics proof: -- Stand on your right leg -- left foot is in contact with the floor (but you do not have any weight on it)

 Lets think about how you are going to take a step to your left (without turning your body).
 Imagine you are in front of a wall.
 You have options including: